scleung-astro/data-science/README.md

 ### DS_Diabetes.ipynb
 Classification of diabete patients based on exogenous parameters

+### DS_FacebookBids.ipynb
+Classification of suspicious (Robot-like) transaction from the transaction history.

 ### DS_Netflix.ipynb
 Full analysis on statistical, network and language of the movie and tv shows available on NetFlix